replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

 If you completed the [Protecting Your Assets](https://play.instruqt.com/manage/replicated/tracks/protecting-your-assets) lab, you worked through the configuration for the Replicated Proxy Service to secure access to your private images.
-When deploying the embedded cluster, you need to consider the proxy as well as the possibility of an airgap installation.
+When installing with Embedded Cluster, you need to consider the proxy as well as the possibility of an airgap installation.
 There are a few template functions to facilitate this.
 These functions are part of the [config